Opentrons/opentrons/api/docs/v2/new_modules.rst

 Placement Restrictions
 ======================

-To allow for proper anchoring and cable routing, the Heater-Shaker should only be loaded in slots 1, 3, 4, 6, 7, and 10.
+To allow for proper anchoring and cable routing, the Heater-Shaker should only be loaded in slot 1, 3, 4, 6, 7, or 10.

-In general, it is best to leave all slots adjacent to the Heater-Shaker empty, in both directions.
-If your protocol requires filling those slots, you’ll need to observe certain restrictions to avoid physical crashes involving the Heater-Shaker.
+In general, it's best to leave all slots adjacent to the Heater-Shaker empty, in both directions.
+If your protocol requires filling those slots, you’ll need to observe certain restrictions put in place to avoid physical crashes involving the Heater-Shaker.

 First, you can’t place any other modules adjacent to the Heater-Shaker in any direction.
 This prevents collisions both while shaking and while opening the labware latch.
 Attempting to load a module next to the Heater-Shaker will raise a ``DeckConflictError``.